chengdu1976/test_Iris_analysis/README.md

-# test_Iris_analysis
+# Tree model on Iris_analysis to demostrate overfitting
-using the decision tree to classification the iris
+using the decision tree to classification the iris with different depth

-In this exercise, we'll classify three different iris flower types using a decision tree classifier.

-Your tasks are the following:

-Identify the data types of X and y
-Get an overview of the dataset
-Plot a histogram of the data
-Split into training and test data
-Examine the shape of your training data
-Train a decision tree
-Make predictions with your model
-Calculate the accuracy
+demostrate the error prediction/fitting on both training and testing dataset

+plot error prediction for comparision.

+also calcualte accuracy score to demostrate the overfitting.

+--> conclusion,    the depth of tree is a critical hyper-parameter to avoid overfitting.

+author: Jianbo tian
+email: jtian1@mtb.com
+version : 1
+Date: 12/02/2025

+updates: N/A